Something Wicked (2014 film): Production

 Filming took place in the spring of 2009 in Eugene, Oregon.

 Release

-The film had its world premiere in Eugene, Oregon, where it was also filmed, on April 4, 2014.
+Five years after the film's shooting, the film had its world premiere in Eugene, Oregon, where it was also filmed, on April 4, 2014.
 It added a few more cities such as Portland and Seattle the following week.
 It was released in Southern California and Nevada on September 12, 2014.